MarioMatsas/offensive-text-detection/README.md

 training sessions:
 ![toxic](assets/toxicity-images.png)
 ![span](assets/span-image2.png)
-During training (knowing that we will not need too many epochs beforehand) I chose to save the model weights at each epoch and choose the one that seemed to work the best.
+During training (knowing that we will not need too many epochs beforehand) I chose to save the model weights at each epoch and later chose the one that seemed to work the best.

+### Evaluation
+During the evaluation I decided to find the best thresholds for both tasks, so that we will use them during inference and to evaluate our model's performance on all the test data.
+The evaluation yielded these results:\
+* **Toxicity detection**:\
+Accuracy:  0.8961\
+Precision: 0.4822\
+Recall:    0.8835\
+F1-score:  0.6239\
+ROC-AUC:   0.9537

+* **Toxic span deetction**:\
+Precision: 0.5010\
+Recall:    0.6935\
+F1-score:  0.5817

+This shows that while our model doesn't reach the maximum performance in any of the two tasks, it can still work very well.
+(More careful fine tuning or a different method (1 or 3) could perhaps yield even better results!)

+### Discord bot
+For the discord bot I constructed a simple script that allows the bot to run on my discord server and detect toxic messages.
+Specifically it follows the following logic:
+1. If the message is not toxic -> do nothing
+2. if the message is toxic:
+   1. If the spans list is not empty -> simply censor the toxic parts with '*'
+   2. If the spans list is empty -> delete the message and inform the user via a dm I also use a not so simple function `censor_toxic_spans`, so that only correct part is censored and so that the number of stars that appear match the number of letters in the censored word
+Some examples:
+1. Go to hell! -> Go to ****!
+2. Go hang yourself! -> Go **** yourself!

+### Final thoughts/Retrospective
+As previously stated I believe that a better model can most certainly be derived through better tuning or by choosing a better, more complex method.
+Other than that I believe the model works pretty well and the discord bot helps highlight how such a model could be used in moderation throught many pieces of media, not just discord.